Can you and your students create a DIY obstacle course made entirely from recycled materials?

 Recycled materials make up the entire over-under challenge.
 The cans are the posts, and the bar across the top is made from plastic bottles.
 We just glued them all together to make them secure.
 To help hold it into place, we used two-liter bottles filled with sand.
 The bottles across the top balance gently on the cans, so they will move if students brush up against them.
 This adds to the fun, though!
 If someone knocks one off, you can decide to deduct points or add on to their race time.
 (We think a five-second penalty works.)

 Make It Simple: If you don’t want to through the trouble of creating this yourself, maybe turn it into a challenge for students instead.
 Whenever they come across this section, make it where they have to stack a set of cans three feet high (without falling) before they can move on.

 Make It Challenging: Add more over-under options and make some of them really low or high.

 4. The Balance Beam

-Make It Simple: If you’re not able to find materials to make a true balance beam, then create something on the floor instead by using tape!
+Make It Simple: If you’re not able to find materials to make a true balance beam, then create something on the floor using tape!
 If you do this, be sure to make the lines challenging, maybe even weaving in and out a bit, so students have to follow along closely.